-The Recreation Professions program in the Department of Public Health and Recreation Professions offers a broad interdisciplinary program of studies preparing students for administrative careers in recreation management, therapeutic recreation or outdoor recreation leadership and management.
-The program leads to the Master of Science in Education degree with a major in recreation.
+The Recreation Professions program in the School of Human Sciences offers a broad interdisciplinary program of studies preparing students for administrative careers in recreation management, therapeutic recreation, or outdoor recreation leadership and management.
 This program requires a nonrefundable $65 application fee that must be submitted with the application for Admissions to Graduate Study in Recreation Professions.
 Applicants can pay this fee by credit card when applying electronically.

 Graduate work in recreation professions stresses administration and research and is open to highly-qualified students with a minimum 3.0 grade point average.
 All students must be admitted to the Graduate School in good standing.

-The non-paper option requires three semester hours of research methods and three semester hours of project in recreation.
+The non-paper option requires three credit hours of research methods and three credit hours of project in recreation.
 The research project or paper may be field-based or applied and will be supervised by an academic adviser who is a graduate faculty member in recreation.
 The research project or paper must be approved by one additional graduate faculty member.

-The internship option requires three semester hours of research methods and three semester hours of supervised field work.
+The internship option requires three credit hours of research methods and three credit hours of supervised field work.
 The field work must be completed under the supervision of a professional working in the student's area of professional interest and must be overseen by an academic adviser who is a graduate faculty member in recreation.

 All students must maintain a minimum 3.0 (4.0 point scale) grade point average and earn a C or better in Theory and Research Core classes to be eligible to graduate.

-Required Core Courses for all Tracks (18 hours)
+Required Core Courses for all Tracks (18 credit hours)

-- REC 508-3 Trends and Global Issues in Leisure Services (Fall)
+- REC 508: Trends and Global Issues in Leisure Services (Fall) (3 CH)

 - REC 501, REC 502, REC 526, REC 560A, REC 560B, REC 560C, REC 565

-- REC 465-3 Human Resources for Recreation Professions (Spring)
+- REC 465: Human Resources for Recreation Professions (Spring) (3 CH)

-- REC 432-3 Environmental Issues and Ethics in Outdoor Recreation (Spring)
+- REC 432: Environmental Issues and Ethics in Outdoor Recreation (Spring) (3 CH)

 - REC 405 (Fall)